Eupeodes corollae

 Eupeodes corollae is a very common European species of hoverfly.
 Adults are 6–11 mm in body length.
 Males and females have different marking on the abdomen; males have square commas on tergites 3 and 4, whereas females have narrow commas.
 Larvae feed on aphids.
 This species has been used experimentally in glasshouses as a method of aphid control, and to control scale insects and aphids in fruit plantations.
-They were found to be partial to the fruit, eating more fruit than aphids.

 E. corollae is found across Europe, North Africa and Asia.
 Adults are often migratory.